 Individual e-mails must be no larger than 10mb.

-For further guidance please see Good Practice Advice Note 06.
+For further guidance please see our System Requirements.

 To help us locate your requested Decision Letter, we need the Planning Inspectorate’s reference number which begins ‘APP’ and finishes with 7 numerals.
 If you do not have this reference it can be obtained from the relevant Local Authority.
 However, we can search our database using limited information but this must include the site address and the Local Authority name.
 On completion of the search you will be informed of the search results.
 You can then let us know if you require any of the decisions shown in the search results.
 If no information on the specific appeal is found you may wish to contact the relevant Local Planning Authority.

 Yes, we can search the database and contact you with the results.
 Some searches produce results that are too extensive to convey in detail by telephone.
 Results can then be sent by post, fax or e-mail giving you the opportunity to request any appeal decisions you may require.